Eugee29/discord-clone/README.md

 - User authentication with Firebase

-If you encounter any bugs or have suggestions for new features, please let us know by emailing uri2920@gmail.com.
+If you encounter any bugs, please let me know at uri2920@gmail.com.